Harley & Ivy Meet Betty & Veronica: Critical response

 Braga's art received mixed reviews.
 Critics noted that Braga had gone with the "more realistic" DC Comics style instead of the "traditionally cartoony nature" of Archie Comics.
 Comicosity thought that the art looked good but did not suit the Archie Comics setting.
 Calamia complimented Braga's pencil illustrations, particularly her characters' facial expressions, but felt that they were held back by the relatively dull color palette.
 While reviewers for Newsarama and IGN enjoyed the tone the art brought to the series, the latter found that the characters were sometimes difficult to tell apart due to the resemblance in their facial features.

 In other media

-In Riverdale, Poison Ivy and Harley Quinn's costumes is worn by the characters Cheryl Blossom (Madelaine Petsch) and Toni Topaz (Vanessa Morgan) in the episode titled "Chapter Sixty-One: Halloween" as a reference to the comic book miniseries Harley & Ivy Meet Betty & Veronica.
+In Riverdale, Poison Ivy and Harley Quinn's costumes are worn by the characters Cheryl Blossom (Madelaine Petsch) and Toni Topaz (Vanessa Morgan) in the episode titled "Chapter Sixty-One: Halloween" as a reference to the comic book miniseries Harley & Ivy Meet Betty & Veronica.